jubianchi/create-electron-app/README.md

 The directory structure is pretty simple and should cover all your needs:

 -   [`config/`](config/) contains the configuration files used by the development tools (Webpack, Jest, ...);
--   [`resources`](resources/) actually only contains an image used to build the MacOS DMG.
+-   [`resources/`](resources/) actually only contains an image used to build the MacOS DMG.
 You'll be able to use this directory as you like;
 -   [`src/main/`](src/main/) contains the source files for the main process;
 -   [`src/renderer/`](src/renderer/) contains the source files for the renderer process;
--   [`src/shared/`](src/shared/) contains the source files for shared between the main and renderer process.
+-   [`src/shared/`](src/shared/) contains the source files shared between the main and renderer process.

-You are free to edit any of the files inside any directory but keep in mind that, the more you change the contents of configuration files the harder it will be to update to future `create-electron-app` release.
+You are free to edit any of the files inside any directory but keep in mind that, the more you change the contents of configuration files the harder it will be to update to future `create-electron-app` releases.

 Note that the [`src/shared/`](src/shared/) directory is aliased to `@shared` to ease importing files from it.